-The holiday entitlement of the Employee will be calculated with due observance of Chapter J of the 2020 Collective Agreement for universities of applied sciences.
+The holiday entitlement of the Employee is calculated with due observance of Chapter J of the 2022-2023 Collective Agreement for universities of applied sciences.
+Claims to other leave regulations - partially or fully paid - will be settled in compliance with Chapters J and M in the 2022-2023 Collective Agreement for universities of applied sciences.